YiJohnZhang/https-github.com-YiJohnZhang-sb_capstone_project_02_videoshare/README.md

 USER FLOWS

 ## 01.01.
 Top Priorities (2022-01-13)
-- Searchable user field when adding participants, privacy settings to block being added, and server-side valid participant validation.
+1. **Model, Critical**: Resolve the extent ACID is to be preserved for this database
-- GUI contract "detail" modification (share modification) & "signing" w/ client-side calculator to make sure proposed range is 0 < x < 1 && 0.9(5?) < \Sigma(x_i) < 1
+2. **GUI, Critical**: GUI contract "detail" modification (share modification) & "signing" w/ client-side calculator to make sure proposed range is 0 < x < 1 && 0.9(5?) < \Sigma(x_i) < 1
+3. **GUI, QOL**: For the `ContentCard`, display participants picture with participants username as tooltip to fit more before truncating the number of participants shown
+4. **Model**: Searchable user field when adding participants, privacy settings to block being added, and server-side valid participant validation

-- **An Open-Source Project for React (forms)**: A class-definable form-validation (i.e. formik + configurable class fields/input-label element patterns), [Flask-WTF!@#$]() with Jinja templating is an excellent example.
+1. **An Open-Source Project for React (forms)**: A class-definable form-validation (i.e. formik + configurable class fields/input-label element patterns), [Flask-WTF!@#$]() with Jinja templating is an excellent example.

+## 01.02.
+Sample Userflow

 # 02. Project Specifications